 On May 8, 2006, the Company completed a private placement of equity securities for gross proceeds of \$6,512 for 7,753 units at a price of \$0.84 per unit providing net proceeds of \$6,040 after deducting broker fees and certain other expenses.
 Each unit consisted of one common share and 0.30 of a common share purchase warrant.
-The private placement comprised an aggregate of 7,753 shares of common stock, along with 2,326 investor warrants and 465 broker warrants to acquire additional shares of Adherex common stock.
-Each whole investor warrant entitled the holder to acquire one additional share of Adherex common stock at an exercise price of \$0.97 per share for a period of four years.
+The private placement comprised an aggregate of 7,753 shares of common stock, along with 2,326 investor warrants and 465 broker warrants to acquire additional shares of Adherex common stock at an exercise price of \$0.97 per share for a period of four years.
 Each whole broker warrant entitles the holder to acquire one share of Adherex common stock at an exercise price of \$0.97 per share for a period of two years, all of which expired unexercised on May 7, 2008.
 The warrants, with a value of \$822 based on the Black-Scholes option pricing model, have been allocated to additional paid-in capital and the remaining balance of \$5,218 has been credited to common stock.

 On February 21, 2007, the Company completed the sale of equity securities providing gross proceeds of \$25,000 for 75,759 units at a price of \$0.33 per unit providing net proceeds of \$23,221 after deducting broker fees and other expenses.
 Each unit consisted of one common share and one-half of a common share purchase warrant.

 The offering comprised an aggregate of 75,759 shares of common stock, 37,879 investor warrants and 6,618 broker warrants to acquire additional shares of Adherex common stock.
 Each whole investor warrant entitled the holder to acquire one additional share of Adherex common stock at an exercise price of \$0.40 per share for a period of three years.
 Each whole broker warrant entitles the holder to acquire one additional unit at an exercise price of \$0.33 per unit for a period of two years, the unexercised portion of which expired on February 21, 2009.
-The warrants, with a value of \$6,503 based on the Black-Scholes option pricing model, have been allocated to additional paid-in-capital and the remaining balance of \$16,718 has been included in common stock.
+The warrants, with a value of \$5,379 based on the Black-Scholes option pricing model, have been allocated to additional paid-in-capital and the remaining balance of \$17.842 has been included in common stock.